zhonghualiu/DeepMediation/README.md

 # DeepMediation: De-biased Deep Learning for Semi-parametric Causal Mediation Analysis
 DeepMediation is an approach for semi-parametric causal mediation analysis to estimate the natrual (in)direct effects of a binary treatment on an outcome of interet.
-DeepMediation adopts the deep neural networks to estimate the nuisance parameters involved in the influence functions of the natrual (in)direct effects.
+DeepMediation adopts the deep neural networks to estimate the nuisance parameters involved in the influence functions of the potential outcomes.
 ## Setup
 The DeepMediation package will use the R package "keras" to establish the neural networks.
 Therefore, make sure that this package has been installed, which is available on R CRAN https://CRAN.R-project.org/package=keras.